Meowyam/spacyconlltree/readme.md

 At the moment you have a csv file that contains rows of predicates.
 The goal here is to extract the predicates and save them as lines of text in an input file.

-There are two things to first note:
+Before you start, there are two things to consider:
 - the name of your csv file
 - the filename that you want to save the output to